TheShadowProgramming/iitm-courses/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/notes_md_files/IntroductionNotes_And_General_Notes.md

 - virtual environments are created so that projects having different versions of python don't interfere with each other
 - like if we do changes in python version then it may break the projects having different versions of python
+- Sometimes adding packages to your system can create dependency hell where the packages that you're adding has some dependency of a particular package with updated version but your system uses the same package with a downgraded version, and if your updated package has been installed due to your command then your system can break coz its not compatible with the new version of the dependency
+- to prevent this, the system gives error of externally managed environment

 # Decorator functions